-BA32 Street Design
+BA33 Street Design

 - All buildings must be accessible by foot and pedestrian access and safety must be improved in an appropriate way where possible.
-This may include prioritising more vulnerable road users (pedestrians, cyclists and equestrians) and encouraging the planting of hedges and trees to enhance the existing character of streets thereby encouraging safer and slower driving by vehicles. - Where the character of the place allows (for example within towns), separate and segregated pedestrian routes must be provided. - New development must: - Connect with the wider street network and existing access points to improve permeability (where appropriate); - Understand and incorporate natural movement and desire lines; - Deliver convenient walking and cycling access that minimises walking and cycling distances so that people can easily reach their destinations; - Connect with and enhance access to any existing footpaths or cycle routes; - Offer direct and safe connections to existing streets, amenities and destinations;

-- Ensure passive surveillance by surrounding properties; - Consider whether new streets can be used to frame views. - Suffolk Design: Streets Guide (Suffolk County Council) and Manual for Streets and Manual for Streets 2 provide examples of best practice for highway design and must be consulted to inform development.
+This may include prioritising more vulnerable road users (pedestrians, cyclists and equestrians) and encouraging the planting of hedges and trees to enhance the existing character of streets thereby encouraging safer and slower driving by vehicles. - Where the character of the place allows (for example within towns), separate and segregated pedestrian and / or cycle routes must be provided. - New development must: - Connect with the wider street network and existing access points to improve permeability (where appropriate); - Understand and incorporate natural movement and desire lines; - Deliver convenient walking and cycling access that minimises walking and cycling distances so that people can easily reach their destinations; - Connect with and enhance access to any existing footpaths or cycle routes; - Offer direct and safe connections to existing streets, amenities and destinations; - Ensure passive surveillance by surrounding properties; - Consider whether new streets can be used to frame views; - Be in accordance with the Department for Transport's Local Transport Note 1/20 - Suffolk Design: Streets Guide (Suffolk County Council) and Manual for Streets and Manual for Streets 2 provide examples of best practice for highway design and must be consulted to inform development.
+Where works to highways or streets are proposed in historic areas (not just conservation areas), reference should be made to Historic England's Streets for All guidance.

-BA33 Cycling
+BA34 Cycling